Admissions - Frequently Asked Questions

 In accordance with the 1996 Education Act the allocation of school places for children with an Educational Health Care Plan, EHCP, (formerly known as Statement of Special Educational Needs) will take place first.
 We will then allocate the remaining places in accordance with our admissions policy.

-The oversubscription criteria are listed in the order that they are applied.
+The oversubscription criteria are listed in the order that they are applied:

-Oversubscription Criteria (for entry in September 2016 onwards)
+Oversubscription Criteria (for entry in September 2019)

 A. The child is, or has previously been, in the care of the Local Authority (see note 1).